 All visitors to the campus are required to check in with the site administration office and receive a visitor's pass.
-The visitors' pass must be worn in a visible location and clearly displayed.
+The visitors pass must be worn in a visible location and clearly displayed.
 Persons on campus who are not displaying an appropriate visitor's pass will be challenged and directed to the office (see section regarding display of identification).
-Gates are locked at all times during the school day except for 7:25-7:45am, and again at 2:15-2:30pm in the front entrance and back entrance.
-School Principal and SCIS monitor the entrances to ensure safety and any or all suspicious activity.
+All staff will be monitoring for any adult on campus who does not have an orange, Deterding sticker and/or a district badge.
+Once the bell rings in the morning, any adult on campus will be asked to exit or sign in as a visitor if they have a pre-arranged activity.